macOS High Sierra vs macOS Sierra

 First up, to the dismay of advertisers everywhere, Safari will now prevent auto-playing videos, ending the desperate hunt for that one tab blaring advert music at you.
-You'll even see ads entirely stripped out of pages that are compatible with Safari Reader.
+You'll even be able to choose to see ads entirely stripped out of pages that are compatible with Safari Reader.

 Finally, you'll be able to personalise your browsing by creating custom settings for specific pages or sites - changing the default zoom setting on certain sites, or adjusting your location settings on a case-by-case basis.

-Photos is the next app to get some noticeable changes.
-First up, the new always-on sidebar should make the app easier to navigate, while image editing should be easier thanks to a new layout, a few new editing tools, and a selection of professionally-inspire filters.
+First up, the new always-on sidebar should make the app easier to navigate, while image editing should be easier thanks to a new layout, new advanced editing tools, and a selection of professionally-inspire filters.

-There's also now support for external editors, so that you could use Photoshop tools within the Photos interface, and save your work into the default Photos library, simplifying things for anyone who works on their images across various software.
+There's also now support for external editors, so that you could use Photoshop tools to edit images from Photos and save your work into the default Photos library, simplifying things for anyone who works on their images across various software.